-The Company regularly reviews its deferred tax assets for recoverability and establishes a valuation allowance when it is more likely that some portion, or all, of the deferred tax assets will not be realized.
+The Company regularly reviews the deferred tax assets for recoverability and establishes a valuation allowance when it is more likely that some portion, or all, of the deferred tax assets will not be realized.
 In making the assessment, the Company is required to consider all available positive and negative evidence to determine whether, based on such evidence, it is more likely than not that some portion or all of the net deferred tax assets will not be realized in future periods.
-At December 31, 2020, the Company has recorded a valuation allowance of \$0.3 million for certain deferred tax assets, primarily related to U.S. net operating loss carryforwards ("NOLs") generated by the Professional Service Corporations ("PSCs") as sufficient uncertainty exists regarding the future realization of these assets.
+At December 31, 2019, the Company has recorded a valuation allowance of \$0.6 million for certain deferred tax assets, primarily related to U.S. net operating loss carryforwards ("NOLs") generated by the VIEs as sufficient uncertainty exists regarding the future realization of these assets.